beyondrisks/beyondrisks.github.io/docs/_posts/2022-02-09-SAS-to-Python-Read-Unicode.markdown

   - SAS
   - Python
 ---
-I had this unicode related issue when I was converting some SAS codes to python for a client from Europe.
-I would otherwise never knew the difference between SAS and Python.
-Let me share what I found in this article.
+I would like to share the difference between SAS and Python in dealing with special characters in this artical.
 Please note that this article is not a comprehensive discussion about the unicode, but just focuses on a tiny issue.

 The lengths of the special characters are different in SAS and Python.
 For example, the length of __ö__ is three using `length` function in SAS, but is 2 using `len` function in Python.
 Another example is __♞__ whose length is 3 in SAS and 1 in Python.